ArduPilot/ardupilot_wiki/dev/source/docs/style-guide.rst

 Private members
 ---------------

-Private members in classes should be prefixed with an underscore:
+Private members in classes may be prefixed with an underscore:

 **Right:**